The perfect pescatarian dish for your a weeknight, as it comes together in less than 20 minutes.

-The glaze we are sharing with you today is sweet and salty - and packs a punch of garlic and ginger.
-You can also turn the heat up even further by adding a pinch of red pepper flakes if that’s your thing.
-The flavors in this recipe are strong and even a little bit goes a long way.
+The glaze we are sharing with you today is sweet and salty with umami notes from the miso and ginger.
+You can also turn the heat up by adding a pinch of red pepper flakes, or a bit of curry (we love Jennifer Fisher's curry salt in this recipe!)

 The key to making a killer piece of roasted salmon is not overcooking it.
 Cooking proteins can be tricky, especially if you’re new to the practice.
 A perfectly cooked salmon fillet is supple and juicy but can quickly turn to an overly firm and dry piece of fish in a matter of minutes.
 It’s best to stay close to the oven when roasting salmon and check regularly to prevent overdoing it.

 Cook time will vary depending on the size, but a general guideline is to cook for 3-4 minutes per half inch of thickness.
 We recommend that you start checking it at around 7-8 minutes.

 Citrus-Miso-Honey Glazed Salmon

 1/3 cup fresh orange juice